buildpacks/spec/platform.md

 | `401`     | Buildpack build error
 | `400`, `402-499`|  Build-specific lifecycle errors

-- The lifecycle SHALL execute all buildpacks in the order defined in `<group>` according process outlined in the [Buildpack Interface Specification](buildpack.md).
+- The lifecycle SHALL execute all buildpacks in the order defined in `<group>` according to the process outlined in the [Buildpack Interface Specification](buildpack.md).
 - The lifecycle SHALL add all invoked buildpacks to`<layers>/config/metadata.toml`.
 - The lifecycle SHALL aggregate all `processes`, `slices` and BOM entries returned by buildpacks in `<layers>/config/metadata.toml`.
+- The lifecycle SHALL record the buildpack-provided default process type in `<layers>/config/metadata.toml`.
+    - The lifecycle SHALL treat `web` processes defined by buildpacks implementing buildpack API < 0.6 as `default = true`.

 #### `exporter`
 Usage: